zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         MN=0.8
         BRANCH=stable_${MN}

-3. Check out the branch to be released, make sure it is up to date with upstream, and create a topic branch for the version to be released:
+3. Check out the branch that is being released, make sure it is up to date with the remote repo, and create a topic branch for the version that is being
+    released:

     .. code-block:: sh